ameetkal/ninameet/FIREBASE_SETUP.md

 2. Select "Project settings"
 3. Scroll down to "Your apps" section
 4. Click the web icon (`</>`) to add a web app
-5. Register your app with nickname: `ninameet-wedding-web`
+5. Register your app with nickname: `ninameet-web`
 6. Check "Also set up Firebase Hosting" if you want (optional)
 7. Click "Register app"
 8. Copy the Firebase configuration object